Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 automated runbooks.

 SOAR is a next-gen form of SIEM, it can scan security data, analyze it with ML, enrich it and provision resource in response.
-For example, it can teardown a VM suspected to contain a malware and create a new VM instead.
+For example, it can tear down a VM suspected to contain a malware and create a new VM instead.

 A **playbook** is a higher-level set of procedures that outlines the overall strategy and actions to be taken during an incident.
 It provides a structured and strategic view of the response process.